haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/7.saves/en.md

 B occurred separately from Objectives C and D.

 Finally, there is stored data for the current friendship level with each character.
-This variable is increased by various in-game actions (obtaining character topics, assigning the character to a good/bad objectives during group selection, the [`MODIFY_FRIENDSHIP`](scripts/commands#modify_friendship) command, etc.) and determines some in-game events and unlocks particular game endings.
+This variable is increased by various in-game actions (obtaining character topics, assigning the character to good/bad objectives during group selection, the [`MODIFY_FRIENDSHIP`](scripts/commands#modify_friendship) command, etc.) and determines some in-game events and unlocks particular game endings.

 ## Quicksave Data